monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 ## Current Advice

+If a Positive Case attends Bundoora Scouts, please refer to the [Positive Cases and Contacts FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/managing-positive-cases-and-close-contacts/).

-From 11:59 pm on April 22, 2022, COVID-19 restrictions have significantly relaxed across Victoria.
-The following requirements apply to Scouts Victoria members, supporters and visitors.
-Further guidance is available in the [Summary of Restrictions](https://scoutsvictoria.com.au/covid-19-lockdown-faq/summary-of-changes/).
+From 11:59 pm on June 24, 2022, COVID-19 vaccinations are no longer required to attend Bundoora Scouts.
+The following requirements apply to Bundoora Scouts members, supporters and visitors.

 **Key Changes**

-* Only Leaders, adult helpers and other workers (such as campsite workers, etc) need to be fully vaccinated and have received at least 2 doses of COVID vaccine or have a medical exemption
+* Leaders, adult helpers and other workers (such as campsite workers, etc) are no longer required to be vaccinated, unless their role includes disability care
 * Parents (including rostered parents), young adult members (ie Rovers) and youth members are not required to be vaccinated
-* QR Code Check-in and COVID Check-in Marshals are no longer required
-* Face masks are not required unless travelling on a bus or public transport
+* Face masks are still required if travelling on a bus or public transport
+* You only need to notify Bundoora Scouts of a positive case attending if the positive case shared accommodation or if there was more than one positive case

+Further guidance is available in the [Summary of Restrictions](https://scoutsvictoria.com.au/covid-19-faq/summary-of-restrictions/).

 **Close Contacts**

 Close contacts can now leave seven-day self-quarantine as long as they comply with specific requirements.
-Close contacts can attend Scouting if they:
+Close contacts can attend Bundoora Scouts if they:

 * are not showing any COVID-like symptoms, and
 * have received a negative result from a Rapid Antigen test undertaken on the day of attendance (and each subsequent day for an overnight event), and